 Common mistakes in large event planning

-The Naboo Engagement Model
+The Naboo engagement model

 Measuring the success of the night

-Real-world planning: Coordinating a massive event
+Real-world planning: coordinating a massive event

 Imagine being asked to plan a party for 10,000 people in a city like London.
 You have to work with the local council on road closures, manage five different catering firms, and lead a crew of over 100 people.
-This is the reality of the biggest corporate events.
+That is the reality of the biggest corporate events.

 What made the 2024 UWM event a benchmark for 2026?